AstraZeneca/runnable/README.md

 def display_parameter(x: int, y: InnerModel):
     """
-    Annotating the arguments of the function is important for magnus to understand the type of parameters you want.
+    Annotating the arguments of the function is important for runnable to understand the type of parameters you want.

     Input args can be a pydantic model or the individual attributes.
     """